-Boystown is home to a diverse mix of LGBTQ+ businesses, services, residents and internationally acclaimed events.
-In 2019 Boystown will welcome:
+Northalsted is home to a diverse mix of LGBTQ+ businesses, services, residents and internationally acclaimed events.
+In 2019 Northalsted welcomed:

-Stretching nearly one mile on Halsted Street, Boystown is home to 20 iconic golden rainbow pylons.
+Stretching nearly one mile on Halsted Street, Northalsted is home to 20 iconic golden rainbow pylons.

 These pylons are home to The Legacy Walk memorial plaques, which is the world’s only outdoor LGBTQ+ History Museum.